PAST2212/domainthreat/README.md

 Daily Domain Monitoring for Brands and Mailing Domain Names

-**Current Version:** 3.21
+**Current Version:** 3.22

-## What's New in Version 3.21
+## What's New in Version 3.22
-- Better Subdomain Scan Operation in terms of sources, speed and progress visualization
-- other fixes
+- add choice of dns revolver as an argument for domainthreat.py (e.g. python domainthreat.py -n "9.9.9.9,8.8.8.8").

 ## Motivation